mangroves | Ceriops in general

 Family Rhizophoraceae

 Where seen?
-This beautiful mangrove with 'perky' propagules is often seen in our mangroves, often as shrubs or small trees.
+This beautiful mangrove with 'perky' propagules is sometimes seen in our mangroves, often as shrubs or small trees.
 This species was first described in 2008!
 It was previously listed as Ceriops sp. nov. in our older mangrove checklists.

-Features: A small shrub to a small tree 2m tall.
-Leave oval, shiny green.
-Flowers small with frilly petals, in clusters of a few flowers -- not as many flowers as in Tengar (Ceriops tagal).
 Fruit brown with a textured pattern: this is the identifying feature of this species.
-Hypocotyl sharply angular with a red collar when ready to drop off.
+Hypocotyl long pointed (9-17cm long) with fluted ridges along the length and a red collar when ready to drop off.
 The propagules point upwards and in all directions, not all hanging downwards as in Ceriops tagal.
-Sometimes with stilt roots.

 Status and threats: It is listed as 'Endangered' on the Red List of threatened plants of Singapore.